abnermtj/CS2113T-Gp-3-Team-Project/UserGuide.md

 <a id="preloaded-data-files"></a>
 ## 5.3.
 Preloaded data files<font size="5"> [:arrow_up_small:](#table-of-contents)</font>

 *CheatLogs.jar* contains some example cheat sheet files.
-They are over to the */data* directory when you run the application for the first time.
+They are transferred over to the */data* directory when you run the application for the first time.
 To differentiate these files from your personally created cheat sheets, they are placed under the */preloaded* subdirectory.
 By viewing and editing these cheat sheets through **CheatLogs**, you will understand how to operate this program.

 The figure below shows a sample organization of the cheat sheet files in a user’s directory with two preloaded cheat sheets included.